MarkStaffordReece/NYC-Yellow/README.md

 Project Requirements:

-Compile and clean up to 4 monthly Taxi data files Create new columns that extract data from columns and turn them into something that helps to analze the data
+•	Compile and clean up to 4 monthly Taxi data files
+•	Create new columns that extract data from columns and turn them into something that helps to analyze the data
-      New Flags created: Payment Type Description, Trip_distance_flag, Trip_Distance_Monthly_Sum, Fare_Amount_Flag, Fare_Amount_Sum, Tip_Amount_Sums
+•	New Flags created: Payment Type Description, Trip_distance_flag, Trip_Distance_Monthly_Sum, Fare_Amount_Flag, Fare_Amount_Sum, Tip_Amount_Sums
-      Reports Created: Q1 NYC Yellow - Clean, Wrangle and Concatenate monthyly reports into a Quarterly Business Report Q1 NYC Yellow Totals- Compile all the daily data into a single day for each month but each Borourgh being accounted for so each month would have 6 rows per month for each month, one for each Borough.
+•	Reports Created: Q1 NYC Yellow - Clean, Wrangle and Concatenate monthly reports into a Quarterly Business Report
+•	Q1 NYC Yellow Totals- Compile all the daily data into a single day for each month but each Borough being accounted for so each month would have 6 rows per month for each month, one for each Borough.

 Course of Action:
 1) Pull raw data from https://www.nyc.gov/site/tlc/businesses/yellow-cab.page